puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

 Usage
 -----

-Puppet Cloud Provisioner provides five new actions on the `node` face:
+Puppet Cloud Provisioner provides seven new actions on the `node` face:

 * `create`: Creates a new EC2 machine instance.
 * `install`: Install's Puppet on an arbitrary machine, including non-cloud